Notice: This page requires JavaScript to function properly.

 SMB is calculated by taking the average return of small-cap stocks over a specific period and subtracting the average return of large-cap stocks.

-This ratio offers insights into whether a stock is undervalued or overvalued in relation to its fundamental worth.
+This book value offers insights into whether a stock is undervalued or overvalued in relation to its fundamental worth.

-Here, value stocks (high book-to-market) tend to outperform growth stocks (low book-to-market) over time, because value stocks may be undervalued due to market overreactions to negative news and value stocks often carry a higher perceived risk, leading to higher expected returns to compensate investors.
+Here, value stocks tend to outperform growth stocks over time, because value stocks may be undervalued due to market overreactions to negative news and value stocks often carry a higher perceived risk, leading to higher expected returns to compensate investors.

-HML is computed by taking the average return of high book-to-market stocks and subtracting the average return of low book-to-market stocks over a specified period.
+HML is computed by taking the average return of the value stocks and subtracting the average return of the growth stocks.

 Alpha